 The Middle East is an incredible region to explore and there are so many divse things you can see and do here.
-Thouands of tourists and religious pilgrims visit the Middle East every year and you can expext ancient ruins, spectacular architecture, beautiful beaches, important holy sites and vibrant cities.
-View our list of 10 incredible places to see in the Middle East.
+Millions of tourists and religious pilgrims visit the Middle East every year for the ancient ruins, spectacular architecture, beautiful beaches, important holy sites and vibrant cities.

-1. Petra, Jordan
+2. Petra, Jordan

-2. Hanging Gardens of Haifa, Israel
+3. Hanging Gardens of Haifa, Israel

 Israel is home to thousands of important religious and tourist sights.
 The Terraces of the Bahá'í Faith, also known as the Hanging Gardens of Haifa, are beautiful gardens located around the Shrine of the Báb on Mount Carmel in Haifa, Israel.
 These is one of the most popular tourist destinations in Israel.
 The gardens are located high above the city and are kept in pristine condition throughout the year.

-3. Tel Aviv
+3. Tel Aviv, Israel

 Tel Aviv is one of the most vibrant cities in the world with a young liberal atmosphere, nightlife, art, beaches and lots of amazing things to do.
 This city alone is worth booking a trip to Israel for, you will fall in love with this city.
 Need some convincing?
 Check out our top reasons to visit Tel Aviv.